On Possible Limit Functions on a Fatou Component in non-Autonomous Iteration: Statement and Proof of Phase II

 The mapping $\phi_{2h}$ obviously maps $U_{R'' - 3\epsilon_1}$ to $\phi_{2h}(U_{R''-3\epsilon_1})$ and, provided the next polynomial in our construction has the desired properties on this set, we will be able to compose in a meaningful way so that the composition also has the desired properties.
-However, in practice, we are approximating $\phi_{2h}$ with the composition ${\bf Q_1}$ which involves an error and our next stage is to show that we can map into the correct set $\phi_{2h}(U_{R''-3\epsilon_1})$ using ${\bf Q_1}$ provided we are wiling to `give up' an extra $\epsilon_1$.
-More precisely, we show: \\
+However, in practice, we are approximating $\phi_{2h}$ with the composition ${\bf Q_1}$ which involves an error and our next step is to show that we can map into the correct set $\phi_{2h}(U_{R''-3\epsilon_1})$ using ${\bf Q_1}$ provided we are wiling to `give up' an extra $\epsilon_1$.
+First, however, we have the following important estimates which we will need later, especially when it comes to defining the upper bound $\tilde \epsilon_2$ for $\epsilon_2$ to obtain the same dependencies as given in the statement.